fronteers/website/src/nl/vereniging/geschiedenis/index.md

 ---
 key: history
 title: Geschiedenis van de vereniging
-# if there's a subtitle, put it in heroSlogan:
 heroSlogan: ""
 ---
 Fronteers is in oktober 2007 opgericht.
 In de maanden daarvoor werd duidelijk dat een vereniging als deze bestaansrecht zou hebben.